Intermediate SNA (R)

 Overview

-This course is taught by Filip Agneessens and Francisco Trincado-Munoz and runs with twice daily sessions for one week, starting June 5 (Monday) and ending June 9 (Friday).
-It is a more technical and in-depth workshop than the Introductory workshop, but covers many of the same concepts (see the Schedule below).
+This course is taught by Filip Agneessens and runs for four and a half days (20 hours), starting May 20 (Monday) and ending May 24 (Fridaymorning).
+It is a more technical and in-depth workshop than the Introductory workshop (see the Schedule below).
 It focuses on the concepts and methods of SNA, particularly as they apply to specific research objectives.
 In this course, everything is related back to the research questions -- how the network analysis relates to consequences of interest (see also, Agneessens, 2020).
 In addition, the mathematics and algorithms behind the measures and techniques is explained.
 The textbook used for this course is "Borgatti, Everett, Johnson and Agneessens (2022) Analyzing Social Networks Using R. Sage".

 Prior familiarity with some basic concepts in social network analysis is assumed.
 Different social network packages in R will be used.
 However, no prior knowledge of R is required.
 Please ensure that you have previously downloaded a recent version of R and RStudio and also ensure that you are able to download R packages such as "igraph".
 Visit our software page long in advance of the workshop for details.